apache/mynewt-core/hw/drivers/sensors/bma253/README.md

 if using the sensor_shell (option 1), the orient change could be turned off by: sensor notify bma253_0 off orient

+[command for testing sleep feature]
+- option 1:
+sensor notify bma253_0 on sleep

+if using the sensor_shell (option 1), the sleep could be turned off by: sensor notify bma253_0 off sleep

+[command for testing wakeup feature]
+- option 1:
+sensor notify bma253_0 on wakeup

+if using the sensor_shell (option 1), the wakeup could be turned off by: sensor notify bma253_0 off wakeup

+[command for testing orient feature]
+- option 1:
+sensor notify bma253_0 on orient_xl
+other options: orient_yl, orient_zl, orient_xh, orient_yh, orient_zh

+if using the sensor_shell (option 1), the orient could be turned off by: sensor notify bma253_0 off orient_xl other options: orient_yl, orient_zl, orient_xh, orient_yh, orient_zh

 [command for sensor data read test] sensor read bmp253_0 1 -n 10 -i 20 -d 4000